orangeduck/Cello-Website/pages/learn-cello-vs-cpp-vs-objc.md

 # Cello vs C++ vs ObjC

-A common question that gets asked about this project is "What are the advantages of using _Cello_ over _C++_ or _Objective C_?".
+A common question that gets asked about this project is "What are the advantages of using Cello over C++ or Objective C?".
 The short answer is _personal preference_.
-The features of each are fairly similar, but they all differ by a large amount in other areas.
+The features of each are fairly similar, but they all do differ in other areas.

-The first Major difference between Cello, C++, and Objective C is that Cello is _just a C library_.
-The others are _whole new languages_.
+The first Major difference between Cello, C++, and Objective C is that Cello is just a C library.
+The others are whole new languages.

 * When using __Cello__ you are programming in C. It requires a __C compiler__.
 * When using __C++__ you are programming C++.
 It requires a __C++ compiler__.